 You may or may not have seen the Storyweaving Video on The Enneagram system (also embedded at the bottom of this post).

-The first step is to discover your enneagram type.
-There may be at first a few possibilities, and that’s okay just to narrow it down.
-If it is difficult to choose which one sounds like you, imagine what you would have chosen at age 20 when your ego fixation was likely more intact than it is now.
+There may be at first several possibilities, and that’s okay just to narrow it down to a few.
+If it is difficult to choose which one sounds like you, imagine what you would have chosen at age 20 when your ego fixation was likely more intact than it is now (with age comes wisdom and less of a fixation).

 Two Paragraph Test